Hunter targeting wild pigs at night instead kills momma horse still nursing her foal

 Burkholder said he called the Hawai’i Police Department immediately.
 Officer Collin Roberts responded.
 He left Burkholder and his husband Hal Fansler with a notification.
 It included the report number and classified the incident as “Cruelty to Animals 1.”

-Burkholder said Thursday Officer Collins and another officer returned to his house to continue the investigaton.
+Burkholder said Thursday Officer Roberts and another officer returned to his house to continue the investigation.
 He took the bullet fragment and also obtained information about the value of Onyx.

 Burkholder said the officer told him the hunter had turned in the gun to police.
 The hunter could be facing felony and misdemeanor charges.